Musa Al-Koni

 From 2005 until around the time of the 2011 civil war, he served as the consul general of Libya in Mali.
 He was accused by the Malian government of trying to recruit Tuareg mercenaries to fight for Gaddafi.
+His older brother, Afyat, was the leader of a Tuareg militia, which tried in vain to convince Ali Kanna to join the uprising against Gaddafi.